sunilkumar1762/Customer-Segmentation-for-Targeted-Marketing/README.md

 Basic understanding and experience with Git and GitHub.

 Data Exploration and Cleaning
 Load the dataset using Pandas.
 Analyze missing values, data types, and potential outliers.
 Handle incomplete, incorrect, or inconsistent data.

 Feature Engineering
 Derive meaningful features from the existing data, such as:
 Total customer spending
 Average transaction value
 Purchase frequency
-Recency (time since the last purchase)

 Exploratory Data Analysis (EDA)
 Use visualizations (histograms, scatter plots, box plots) to identify trends, patterns, and relationships in the customer data.
 Calculate summary statistics (mean, median, standard deviation) for relevant features across the dataset.

 Customer Segmentation with Machine Learning
 Apply the K-Means clustering algorithm (or experiment with other clustering techniques) to segment customers.
 Determine the optimal number of clusters using techniques like the elbow method or silhouette analysis.

 Statistical Analysis
 Conduct statistical tests (ANOVA, Chi-square) to confirm significant differences between the customer segments.